highcharts/highcharts/docs/chart-concepts/series.md

 [Online example](https://jsfiddle.net/gh/get/jquery/1.7.1/highslide-software/highcharts.com/tree/master/samples/highcharts/series/data-array-of-arrays/)

 3. A list of object with named values.
 In this case the objects are point configuration objects as seen under options.point.
 The full list of available properties can be seen from the API, for [example for line series](https://api.highcharts.com/highcharts/series.line.data).
-Note that for this option to work in Highstock, the total number of points must not exceed the [turboThreshold](https://api.highcharts.com/highstock/series.line.turboThreshold), or the _turboThreshold_ setting must be increased.
+Note that for this option to work in Highcharts Stock, the total number of points must not exceed the [turboThreshold](https://api.highcharts.com/highstock/series.line.turboThreshold), or the _turboThreshold_ setting must be increased.
 Example:

 ```js
 data: [{